Traveling with Kids

 Book Activities Before You Leave

 Plan and book immersive activities before you leave.
 It gives the kids structure.
-Don't think about what your kids may or may not like.
+Don't worry too much about what your kids may or may not like.
 Take advantage of different cultures and what they have to offer.
 Let them have the experience.
 They may surprise you.
 Mine certainly have surprised me.

 Plane Time as Their Time